lacie-life/FruitCountingEngine/README.md

 # Master-Thesis

-## Name: Dragon fruit yield rating system using UAV
+## Name: Dragon fruit yield estimation system using UAV

 ## Motivation: Building a camera module mounted on a UAV that collects data on images of dragon fruit and gives an estimate of dragon fruit production